Make your mark with inDepthDev

 There’s a number of publications on the web you can pick to publish your work.
 There’s Medium, DEVto, and many others.
 Or you can have your own blog.
 So why inDepth?

-But we know that writing is hard.
+Writing is hard.
 Producing good articles that people are willing to spend time reading and sharing is twice as hard.
 Yet we want to make the experience of writing somewhat fun and easier for everyone.
-Over time at AngularInDepth and inDepthDev we’ve built a community of experts willing and ready to help you on your writing journey.
-They are all regular writers and active members of our Q&A community and some of the best developers you'll find anywhere.
-If you’re struggling with a particular topic while writing an article or doing a research, post a question and they will try to help you.
+Overtime at inDepth we’ve built a community of writers willing and ready to help you on your writing journey.
+If you’re struggling with a particular topic while writing an article or doing research, post a question and they will try to help you.
 If you’re not sure how to structure your article or what to include or leave out, you’ll get guidance and feedback from this community of fellow writers.
-Peer-reviews improve your article and teach you how to make your next one better.

 Our readers are mostly senior engineers and technical leaders with years of experience building web applications.
 They have a good understanding of the web platform and a solid grasp of major frameworks.
 This is the ideal audience for your next in-depth article that requires a solid technical background.
 Usually, those folks come to inDepth either for solutions to a challenging problem or to deepen their knowledge of a particular topic.
 They are the best audience to appreciate the crazy amount of time you spent putting together that long-read of yours.